-It should be abundantly clear by now that the indisputable facts of economics and history are not sufficient to prevent our government from embarking on another expensive, disastrous program.
-While the debate on government destruction of the health care industry continues in the Senate, President Obama prepares to make a trip to Copenhagen.
+It’s now clear neither economics nor historical precedent will prevent our government from embarking on another expensive, disastrous program.
+While debate on government destruction of the health care industry continues in the Senate, President Obama prepares to make a trip to Copenhagen.
 There, he and other elite “experts” will cook up a new assault on free enterprise – under the tired pretense of “saving the environment.”
 Since intellectual, scholarly attempts to convince our rulers of the error of their ways have failed, I humbly suggest a simpler solution: make President Obama and the U.S. Senate watch the 80’s classic, Ghostbusters.
 Everything they need to know about government’s role in the environment is there.
 It is presented simply enough that even a career politician can understand it.

 At that moment, a disturbance occurs in a local hotel and their first paying customer places an order.
 The Ghostbusters successfully capture the offending spirit and collect their fee.
 The incident results in some publicity for the young firm and business booms.
 Soon, the Ghostbusters are running their own commercials and have more business than they can handle.
 They bring on a fourth Ghostbuster to keep up with the demand.